 - Ensure that you have a Power BI license to publish reports.
 We recommend a Power BI Pro license so that you can share your reports with a team. - 1.
-Double click the Gizmo Analytics Full-<version>.pbit template file to launch Power BI Desktop and load the template. - 2.
+Double click the Vantage DX Monitoring Report-<version>.pbit template file to launch Power BI Desktop and load the template. - 2.
 Click the link at the bottom of the Welcome page and enter the Power BI license associated with your Office 365 account. - 3.
-On the Gizmo Analytics page, provide the following information, then click Load: - Server-The SQL server database to use. - Database-The name of the database. - Range Start-Use 01/01/2020 or any date prior to the installation of VDX Monitoring. - Range End-Use 01/01/2025 or any date later than today's date. - 4.
+Provide the following information, then click Load: - Server-The SQL server database to use. - Database-The name of the database. - Range Start-Use 01/01/2020 or any date prior to the installation of VDX Monitoring. - Range End-Use 01/01/2025 or any date later than today's date. - Offset hour-If you want the reports to display your local time zone, enter the number of hours that your local time zone is offset from the UTC time zone.
+For example, if your local time zone is UTC minus 3 hours, enter -3.
+If your local time zone is UTC plus 4.5 hours, enter 4.5. - 4.
 On the SQL Server database window, select the Database tab, provide the credentials for the SQL Server database, then click Connect. - 5.
 On the Native Database Query page, click Run.
 The template loads the data from SQL Server.